Home School Partnership Frequently Asked Questions

 Do I need to purchase any school supplies?

 For on campus classes please send a notebook and a pen or pencil.
+Individual teachers may send out a supply list.
 If your child will be at the school for an extended time, also send snacks/lunch and water bottle.
 No colored liquids please.

 Do I get credit or a transcript for these classes?

 All classes offered through the Hamilton Home School program are electives and are pass/ fail.
 Parents can add the electives to their children's home school transcript.
 Hamilton Schools will not issue a transcript or credit that is transferrable to another district for these classes.

 Noguera is pronounced NO-Gair (soft g with air)- a